What is a Chiropractor

 Mean Annual Chiropractor Salary

-The mean annual chiropractor salary is $79,550.
-The mean salary is calculated by adding all the wages within the occupation and divid that value by the total number of employees.
+Chiropractors make a comfortable living with an average annual income of $79,550.
 The lowest 10% of chiropractor salaries are less than $31,030.
 The top 10% of chiropractor salaries reach more than $142,950.

 Chiropractor Salary: Quick Summary